Operating a food truck

 • No selling to customers inside vehicles.

-• Units must provide their own power and water.
+• Vendors must provide their own power and water.

-• Generators must be 1.5 meters away from the unit and cannot be used on municipal streets.
+• Generators must be placed at least 1.5 meters away from the unit and are not permitted on municipal streets.

 • Within 40m of a brick‑and‑mortar food establishment.

-• In municipal recreation centre parking lots (unless permitted in writing).
+• Municipal recreation centre parking lots (unless permitted in writing).

 • Within two city blocks of a special event or farmers market (unless approved to participate).